perissinotti/unique_extract/README.md

-# Test
 # Extract Unique Elements
-perissinott, october 6, 2015
+perissinotti, october 6, 2015

+This project is to develop a bash shell script.